-Class Schedule: This program is scheduled two to three days per week - two (2) days of classroom lecture/skills lab and one day of externship.
+Class Schedule: This program is scheduled three days per week - two (2) days of classroom lecture/skills lab and one day of externship.
 The combination of classroom/skills lab and externship hours will be scheduled any time Monday through Friday between 8:00 am to 4:30 pm.
 Externship hours will be completed at on off-site, approved medical office/lab/hospital.
+Students are scheduled for CPR during their first quarter of classes.